frontendpatterns/frontendpatterns.dev/src/content/patterns/mutation.md

 ---
 # Mutation

-Handle create, update, and delete operations with proper cache synchronization.

 ## Problem

 Without this pattern, the premise that handling create, update, and delete operations with proper cache synchronization falls apart, and small changes trigger cascading regressions.